biswarupkbm/localrepo/README.md

-# this repo is local and add to github via git init
+# this repo is local and added to github via git init